 · Potential for creation of local employment

 · Opportunity to generate supplementary income

 · Opportunity to make use of available machinery and infrastructure

 · Advantage through the beneficial effects of compost use, some of which may have a direct cost reduction or yield effect (e.g. nutrient content, improved water holding capacity)

 · Savings through reduced need for external inputs (fertiliser)

 On-farm composting schemes provide local solutions for local problems and they make use of farmers’ existing skills in managing biological / mechanical systems.
-Therefore, on-farm composting can be the ideal solution for rural and semi-rural councils.
-Even regional centres with 100,000 people can easily process their organic waste fraction through on-farm composting schemes.
-If more than one farm and more than one farmer are involved, there are various ways in which farmers can share large machinery in order to keep operating costs at a minimum or how several farmers could jointly operate and run a larger composting facility.
+Therefore, on-farm composting can be the ideal solution for the processing and use of municipal and commercial organics in rural and semi-rural councils.
+Even regional centres with 100,000 people or more can easily process their organic waste fraction through on-farm composting schemes.

 The project encompasses the development of a strategy for the integrated collection and processing of municipal and commercial organics as well as locally available biosolids and septic waste.
 Subsequent to public consultation and education the strategy will be implemented and the on-farm composting operations will be planned according to the types and quantities of organics received.
 The composting operation as well as the input/output material will be monitored.
 Costs and benefits of the entire organic resource recovery scheme will be determined from the point of view of the council, the community, the farmer and the environment.

 Since the pilot project only started on 1.
 October 2001 no results are available yet (but will be presented at the conference).
 However, it has become clear that a strategy that is aiming for the fully integrated management of all organic residues within a given region through on-farm composting has to resolve the following issues: